Robert Marve

-Robert Eugene Marve (born February 10, 1989) is a former American football quarterback who played for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Robert Eugene Marve (born February 10, 1989) is an American former football quarterback.
 As a high school player, Marve was named Florida's Mr. Football and member of Parade All-American team as senior at Plant High School in Tampa, Florida, after breaking three state season records.
 Those records included passing yards (4,380), which topped 2007 Heisman Trophy winner Tim Tebow's marks, touchdowns (48) and completions (280).
 He also led the Panthers to a Class 4A state championship by completing 30 of 46 passes for 305 yards and three touchdowns in the title game.

-Marve chose Miami to continue his football career, and sat out his true freshman season after suffering a broken arm in a car accident over the summer.
+Marve chose Miami to continue his football career.
+He was committed to Alabama but when Nick Saban was hired he asked Marve to look elsewhere.
+He sat out his true freshman season after suffering a broken arm in a car accident over the summer.
 He became the starter for the 2008 Hurricanes squad, leading them to a 6–5 record before being replaced by Jacory Harris for the final regular season game, and the bowl game.
 Three days after the bowl game, Marve announced that he would be transferring from Miami, citing that he had decided he, "...couldn't play for coach Shannon".
 After a dispute about where Marve would be able to transfer to, he decided on Purdue on May 20, 2009.